-Krishnaveni makes her home with her father and her mother.
-Carrying water, buying or selling in the market and washing clothes are her household duties.
+Krishnaveni lives with her father and her mother.
+She is responsible for carrying water, buying or selling in the market and washing clothes.
 Her father is employed as a laborer and her mother is sometimes employed as a seller in the market.
 There are 2 children in the family.

-As part of Compassion's ministry, Krishnaveni participates in church activities, Bible class and Vacation Bible School.
-She is also in college where her performance is average.
-Singing, jumping rope and bicycling are her favorite activities.
+For fun, Krishnaveni enjoys singing, jumping rope and bicycling.
+She attends church activities, Bible class and Vacation Bible School regularly and is in college where her performance is average.

 Krishnaveni lives on the plains of Madurai, home to approximately 3,954,000 residents.
 Typical houses are constructed of dirt floors, cement walls and concrete roofs.
 The primary ethnic group is Dravidian and the most commonly spoken language is Tamil.

 The regional diet consists of rice, potatoes, fish, plantains, beans, bananas, chicken and goat.
 Common health problems in this area include malnutrition, stomach infections, skin diseases and tuberculosis.
 Most adults in Madurai are unemployed but some work as laborers and earn the equivalent of $45 per month.
 This community needs proper sanitation, skills training, adult literacy programs, substance abuse prevention programs and tuition assistance.

 Your sponsorship allows the staff of Diocese of Madurai and Ramnad Child Development Center to provide Krishnaveni with Bible teaching, health screenings, nutritious food, health education, field trips, life skills training and tuition.
 The center staff will also provide meetings, literacy classes and skills training for the parents or guardians of Krishnaveni.

 India, the world's largest democracy, has a tropical climate in the south and a more temperate climate in the north.
 The cool season is from November to March; the dry, hot season is from March to June; and the weather is hot and rainy the rest of the year.